Nikon's new entry-level DSLR, the D3500 isn't a radical departure from the D3400, but then again, the company didn't need to change much.

 Battery life has been improved by about 350 shots per charge to 1,550 on the D3500 — even though both the D3400 and the D3500 use the same battery, the EN-EL14a.
 This means you should be able to shoot for at least a couple of days without having to recharge if you're a prolific picture-taker.
 For more moderate everyday use, I found that the battery lasted a week, with a little bit of charge left over.

-I have mixed feelings about this mobile app (see below in "what I didn't like"), which is available for iOS and Android smart devices.
+I have mixed feelings about Nikon's Snapbridge app, which is available for iOS and Android smart devices.
 On the plus side, you can easily transfer images from the D3500 to a smart device via Bluetooth, either by selecting individual images or downloading them all.
 You can even have the camera automatically transfer images as you shoot them or while the camera is off.

 The SnapBridge app allows you to choose the resolution (full or 2 megapixel for faster transfer).
 You can also sync the time and location from your smart device.
 More often than not, the pairing of the camera and the device goes smoothly when following directions on the camera and the app.

-One of the "updates" to the D3500 and SnapBridge app is that you can shoot remotely via a smartphone.
-That's all well and good but, unfortunately, you're not able to preview the shot on your phone's screen, so you need to set up the camera (settings, focus, composition, etc.) beforehand.
+While you can shoot remotely via your smartphone, you're not able to preview the shot on your phone's screen, so you need to set up the camera (settings, focus, composition, etc.) beforehand.
 And there's no way to adjust camera settings remotely.
 Granted, that's all you could do with the $20 ML-L3 infrared remote, but higher-end Nikon DSLRs allow full remote control and viewing on a mobile device.

 Which brings us to the D3500 and SnapBridge's use of Bluetooth.
 Sure, it draws less power so your battery won't drain as quickly as it would with Wi-Fi.
 But it's pretty slow, especially if you want to transfer a lot of images even at the 2MB size.
 The latter took about 10 seconds per image to download to an iPhone 6S running iOS 10.3.3.